assignment-4-dd2480/scrapy/report_assignment_4.md

 **Before**: Test log of master branch before our edits: https://travis-ci.org/scrapy/scrapy/jobs/496023267

 **After**: The build fails, but not due to the tests we added, there are no probelms with  `test_downloadermiddleware_httpcache.py` and `test_command_cache.py`.
+Specifically, there are two tests methods that fail in the test suite `tests/test_crawl.py`, although we haven't edited this file.
+This could be due to flaky tests written by previous developers, or an unforseen side-effect introduced by our new code/tests.
+Our suspicion is that the failing tests methods in `tests/test_crawl.py` fail due to simulated delays (in the test-cases) which causes inconsistent runtime behavior.

+Another issue we've had is that Scrapy is built for 9 different versions of Python.
+This has slowed down the Travis build-time during development.
+Futhermore, our edits pass for some versions of Python and fail for others.

 Test log of master branch after our edits: https://travis-ci.com/assignment-4-dd2480/scrapy/jobs/180675331

 The build however passes for Python 3.6: